needle-mirror/com.unity.xr.openxr/Documentation~/project-configuration.md

 ### Set the color submission mode

 Some OpenXR runtimes support rendering to additional swapchain formats, such as 10- or 16-bit high-dynamic range (HDR).
-Alternately, some performance may be gained on some devices by choosing lower fidelity as a trade-off.
-The available formats depend on both the Unity version you are using and the device and runtime that the Player is run on.
+You might experience better performance on some devices by choosing lower fidelity as a trade-off.
+The available formats depend on both the Unity version you are using and the device and active runtime for the Player.

 *Auto Color Submission Mode* currently selects the default platforms which is typically an 8bpc RGBA/BGRA format.